sourcesync/gemini_workshop/README.md

 The code in this repository is part of the hands-on tutorial portion of GSI Technology's Gemini APU Workshop.

 The workshop is composed of the following parts:
-1. Exploring The RadioML Dataset
+1. Exploring The RF Signal Dataset
 2. Training A Deep Learning-based RF Signal Vectorizer
 3. Implementing KNN-based Similarity Search For RF Signal Identification Using Gemini

 The following instructions will detail how to install and run the workshop components.

-# Exploring the RadioML Dataset
+# Exploring the RF Signal Dataset

 In this part of the workshop, participants will learn:
 * basic python programming